R.H.T. Taylor Store in 1882

 Categories. • Charity & Public Work • Industry & Commerce • Man-Made Features •

 Credits.
-This page was last revised on December 4, 2017.
+This page was last revised on April 9, 2018.
 This page originally submitted on December 4, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 64 times since then and 5 times this year.
-Photos: 1, 2. submitted on December 4, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 110 times since then and 51 times this year.
+Last updated on April 8, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+Photos: 1, 2. submitted on December 4, 2017, by William Fischer, Jr. of Scranton, Pennsylvania. • Andrew Ruppenstein was the editor who published this page.